What field types are available in the Hygraph content editor?

 How do references work in Hygraph content entries?

-References (also called relations) connect content entries to one or more models.
-You can add existing entries or create new ones, and configuration may allow single or multiple references.
-The reference field supports editing, duplicating, reordering, and removing related entries.
-See reference field documentation.
+References (relations) connect content entries to one or more models.
+You can add existing entries or create new ones, and configuration determines if you can select single or multiple entries.
+References streamline content linking and reuse.
+See details.

 Features & Capabilities